 Professor Andrew Udit (Chemistry Dept) may support up to 3 students working on projects that involve virus nanotechnology, coagulation, and heparin activity.
-Projects will utilize techniques from molecular biology, biochemistry, synthetic chemistry, and biophysics.
-Students with backgrounds in chemistry and biochemistry are welcome to apply and should contact Prof. Udit directly.
+Projects will utilize techniques from molecular biology, biochemistry, and biophysics.
+Students with backgrounds in chemistry, biochemistry, and biology are welcome to apply and should contact Prof. Udit directly.

 Professor Justin Li (Cognitive Science Dept) may support one or two students on projects on human and AI memory retrieval.
 Projects will draw on cognitive science to explore how AI's might be more efficient in finding the knowledge they need, and in turn, whether these models say anything about human cognition.
 Previous work in this area can be found on Prof. Li's website (https://justinnhli.com/cv).
 Students with computer science experience are welcome to apply and should contact Prof. Li at email@example.com.

 Professor Sabrina Stierwalt (Physics Dept) may support up to 3 students working on projects in extragalactic observational astrophysics.
 Projects include the development of cluster-finding algorithms to search for super star clusters in merging galaxies, using archival data to compute spectral energy distributions for merging galaxies, and analyzing radio continuum images for galaxies expected to harbor black holes.
 Interested students with a background in astrophysics and/or a strong background in coding (Python, r) are welcome to apply and should contact Prof. Stierwalt directly.
 More details on recent work in the Stierwalt group can be found on the group website:http://galaxies.oxycreates.org.